WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/getTerm.md

 **term** _string_

-The UI term.
+The system term to look up.

 **Return value** _string_

-The `getTerm()` method returns the display value of the system term
+The display value of the provided system term as configured on Studio Server.

 ## Description